 - Fish escaping is a big problem.
 When farmed salmon escape into the wild and breed with wild fish it reduces the genetic diversity and fitness of wild populations.
 Escaped fish also spread parasites and diseases.

-- Over-crowding breeds diseases and requires antibiotics.
-Many net pens rapidly spread diseases and sea lice, requiring farmed fish to be treated with antibiotics.
+- Over-crowding breeds diseases and requires chemical interventions.
+Many net pens rapidly spread diseases and sea lice, requiring farmed fish to be treated with chemicals.
 Sea lice, while rarely found on juvenile fish in the wild are increasingly seen on juveniles in areas where net pens are located.

 - Pigment coloring is not an uncommon practice.
 Some farms use synthetic carotenoid pigments to give the farmed fish the ‘natural’ color of their wild counterparts.

 - Pollution is common.
 Uneaten feed and feces accumulate at the bottom of the pens, creating large concentrations of pollutants in the surrounding water, depleting oxygen levels, and releasing noxious gases into the water and atmosphere.